Route nationale 9: History

-The route was initially conceived by Napeleon as part of the 1811 Route Impériale system as Route Impériale 10.
+The route was initially conceived by Napoleon as part of the 1811 Route Impériale system as Route Impériale 10.
 It was defined as: "The road between Paris and Perpignan".
-After Napeleon's downfall it was renamed to Route Royale 9.
+After Napoleon’s downfall it was renamed to Route Royale 9.
 It was finally changed to Route Nationale 9 after France became a republic.
 The route has stayed the same for the most part, with minor changes and upgrades made over time.

 Throughout the 20th century, the N9 has built up somewhat of a negative reputation.
 The road was narrow, rough, and extremely accident prone due to the extensive mountain sections.
 Widening or upgrading the road was difficult due to the equally difficult to work with terrain.
 Starting in the 1960's, studies were launched in order to improve the N9 in the Massif Central.
 It started small, a few expressways near Clermont-Ferrand and the Lodève bypass in the late 60's.
 In 1969, the treacherous section North of Lodève, now known as the D149 was bypassed.
 In 1978, most of the Pas de l'Escalette was reworked into dual-carriageway.
 Most of these sections would later end up as part of the A75.
 As the A75 was being built, the N9 quickly lost most of its use and was gradually downgraded as more parts of the A75 opened.
 In 1992, most of the section between Clermont-Ferrand and Béziers was downgraded, and later in 2006, almost the entire remaining section was downgraded.
 All that's left of the N9 today is a small section in Massiac spanning 2 kilometres.